Machu Picchu Mountain Hike

 - Many websites recommend it as a tranquil hike, good for children and the elderly.
 Well… it is not.
 It perhaps is not dangerous but is a tiring and quite long hike.

-- If you have a Machu Picchu Mountain ticket, you should climb the mountain first and then tour Machu Picchu Citadel.
-Otherwise, you will have a very short time at the citadel.
+- If you have a Machu Picchu Mountain ticket, you must climb the mountain first and then tour Circuit 01.
+You cant do the opposite way.

-If you are hiking the Inca trail 4 days, we don’t recommend you to climb Mapi mountain because you won’t have time to explore the Machu Picchu Citadel with your guide, unless you want to miss the guided tour at the Citadel.
-But you can hike this Mountain after Inca Trail 4 day hike, if you stay an extra night in Aguas Calientes, then on day 05, you can hike this mountain by yourself.
+- If you are hiking the Inca trail 4 days, we don’t recommend you to climb Mapi mountain because you won’t have time to explore the Machu Picchu Citadel with your guide, unless you want to miss the guided tour at the Citadel.
+But you can hike this Mountain after the Inca Trail 4-day hike, if you stay an extra night in Aguas Calientes, then on day 05, you can hike this mountain by yourself.

 - Bring a lot of water – at least 2 liters per person, plus good snacks as there is no shop to purchase refreshments after you’ve entered the site.
 Be respectful and discreet where you choose to stop and snack, and never leave any waste, please.